 1. To encourage and facilitate faculty participation in academic research, scholarship, and creative projects, and professional communication of that work.

 2. To advise the administration on matters relevant to the encouragement and support of university research.

 3. To award available intramural funds for faculty’s scholarly activities.

 4. To appoint two members who will sit on the Faculty Scholarship and Service Awards Committee that determines the recipient of the Distinguished Scholarship Award.

-Five members of URC shall be faculty, with one representative from each of the following: (i) the arts, (ii) professional programs (management and accounting, education, physical education), (iii) the humanities, (iv) mathematics and the sciences, and (v) the social sciences.
-These members shall be recommended by the Chair of the Faculty Senate subject to the approval of the Senate.
-The term of appointment shall be for two years.
+Five members of URC shall be faculty, with one representative from each of the following: (i) the arts, (ii) professional programs (management and accounting, education, health and wellness), (iii) the humanities, (iv) mathematics and the sciences, and (v) the social sciences.
+Faculty members are nominated by FWDC and voted on by the Faculty Senate.
+The term of appointment shall be for two-year staggered terms.